aleshaleksey/fansys23/05-skills.md

 ___
 #### Deceive

 This is deception, whereby by direct lies (verbal, or by suggestive body language) or indirect deception or attempts to mislead.
 As a rule this skill should be used for direct interaction.
-Written form or sabotage use other skills.
+Deception through cleverly written letters should use ["academics"](#academics).
+Sabotage should use ["fortify"](#fortify) or ["tinker"](#tinker).
 This is usually a "communicate" action.

 - **Threshold**: Opposed to "Sense Motive".
 - **Modifiers**